KarthikGangadhar/pycricapi/README.md

 # cricapi
-This is a wrapper for cricapi written using python

-Cricapi: This is a wrapper for cricapi written using python™
+This is a wrapper for cricapi written using python™

 ==========================